SapienzaNLP/mosaico/README.md

 ## Using the library

-**The library heavily uses async programming.
-If you cannot integrate that within your code (e.g., inside a torch.Dataset), I suggest using a separate script to download the data locally**.
+> **The library heavily uses async programming.** If you cannot integrate that within your code (e.g., inside a torch.Dataset), I suggest using a separate script to download the data locally.

 ```python
 import asyncio